Armanmalik008/demo/README.md

 - Programming Language: Python

--Libraries: Pandas, NumPy, Matplotlib, Seaborn, Plotly
+- Libraries: Pandas, NumPy, Matplotlib, Seaborn, Plotly

--Jupyter Notebook: For interactive data exploration and visualization
+- Jupyter Notebook: For interactive data exploration and visualization

  ##  Data Description

 The dataset contains information about Zomato restaurants, including:

--Restaurant names and locations
+- Restaurant names and locations

--Ratings and reviews
+- Ratings and reviews

--Price range and cuisine types
+- Price range and cuisine types

--Other metadata such as delivery options, timing, and contact details
+- Other metadata such as delivery options, timing, and contact details

 ## Sections 📚
 ✔️ Exploratory Data Analysis\